PsyPhy/GripGraspISS/Source Code/GraspInstructionTypesetting/04RespondV.instruction.md

 HEADER( *__Step 4: Align to Target__* )

-- Use the mouse trackball to align the tool to the memorised target (trackball movements to the left and right produce counterclockwise and clockwise rotations of the tool, respectively).
+- With the left hand use the Remote Control to align the virtual tool to the memorised target.

+CENTER( (Press and hold the right and left arrows on the remote to<br>rotate clockwise and counter-clockwise, respectively.) )

-CENTER( IMAGE(Pictures/ValidateResponseV.jpg, 300) )
+CENTER( IMAGE(Pictures/ValidateResponseVremote.jpg, 300) )

-- Click on the right mouse button to validate your response once you think that your hand is aligned with the memorised target.
+- Press the center button on the remote to validate your response once you think that your hand is aligned with the memorised target.